Explore how slippage and liquidity impact backtesting results, revealing the hidden challenges in trading strategy performance.

 ---|---|---|

-LuxAlgo’s AI Backtesting Assistant incorporates these principles, using live market slippage simulations to refine strategies.
+LuxAlgo’s AI Backtesting Assistant blends these techniques, using live slippage simulations to refine strategies.

 Conclusion